inspec/inspec/docs/profiles.rst

  * `libraries` - a folder which contains InSpec resource extensions (optional)
  * `README.md` - a best-practice readme to each explain the profile and its scope

+For a full example, see our `example profile`_.

+.. _example profile: ../examples/profile

 InSpec profile manifest
 -----------------------------------------------------